Find Academic Belonging

 Sexual Misconduct

-Utah State University works to educate students about ways to prevent sexual misconduct and harassment, and to inform students about reporting procedures and available resources.
-All incoming and transfer students at the Logan, Eastern, and Blanding campuses are required to go through an in-person interactive, peer-led training about consent, healthy relationships, sexual violence, and ways to create a safer campus.
-Incoming and transfer students at Statewide Campuses, as well as incoming and transfer online-only students, are required to complete an online course about the same topics.
-To learn more about the in-person training and online course, visit prevention.usu.edu
+Utah State University works to educate students about ways to prevent sexual misconduct, and to inform students about reporting options and available resources.
+All incoming and transfer students at the Logan, Eastern, and Blanding campuses are required to go through an in-person interactive, peer-led training about consent, healthy relationships, sexual misconduct, and ways to create a safer campus.
+Incoming and transfer students at Statewide Campuses, even online-only students, are required to complete an online course about the same topics.
+To learn more about the in-person training and online course, visit prevention.usu.edu.

 Sexual Assault and Anti-Violence Information Office (SAAVI)